sungheeyun/sungheeyun.github.io/_pages/about.md

 from semiconductor design &amp; manufacturing and e-Commerce to industrial AI and biotech.
 His expertise spans the development of agentic AIs leveraging large language models (LLMs), multimodal generative AI (genAI), and AI Agents.
-He currently serves in several active roles, including as a Visiting Professor at Sogang University, Advisory Professor at DGIST, and Global Advisory Board Member for Innovative Future Brain-Inspired Intelligence System Semiconductor at Sogang University.
+He also currently serves in several active roles for academia, including as a Visiting Professor at Sogang University, Advisory Professor at DGIST, and Global Advisory Board Member for Innovative Future Brain-Inspired Intelligence System Semiconductor at Sogang University.